Iskandar Ramis: Early life and military career

 Iskandar was born on 25 July 1946 in Curup, a small town in the Bengkulu region.
-Iskandar attended the National Military Academy after graduating from high school and became an army second lieutenant in 1970.
+Iskandar entered the National Military Academy after graduating from high school and began his military career as a second lieutenant in 1970.
 He held various commands in the Indonesian Army, including the 621th Manuntung Infantry Battalion, from 1985 until 1986.
 Iskandar also studied at the University of Indonesia and obtained a Master of Science degree from the university in 1995.
 After that, Iskandar pursued further military studies for a few months at the Indonesian Armed Forces Staff and Command School (Sesko ABRI).

 When Iskandar was sworn in as vice governor, he was still active in the military with the rank of colonel.
 He was promoted to brigadier general on 1 October 1996.
 Following the armed forces internal reformation that occurred in 1998, active military officers were banned from holding political offices, and Iskandar was retired from the military in 1999.